caps-tum/autopin-plus/Configuration.md

 # Configuring autopin+

 This documents describes how to configure ```autopin+```.
-The first two sections are specific to the configuration format implemented by the class ```StandardConfiguration```, which is used by default.
+The first section describes the command-line options.
+The second section is splitted in two parts.
+The first one describes the process configuration and the second one describes the available global configuration options.
+Both configurations use the format implemented by the class ```StandardConfiguration```, which is used by default.

-# Commandline options
+# Command-line options

-Autopin+ can be started with different commandline switches:
+Autopin+ can be started with different command-line switches:

   - ```-c, --config=CONFIG_FILE```
     Read process-configuration options from file.